Kenny Watson (American football)

 Kenneth Dwight Watson (born March 13, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions and was signed by the Washington Redskins as an undrafted free agent in 2001.

 Watson also played for the Cincinnati Bengals.

-Early years
+Early life

 Watson attended Harrisburg High School in Harrisburg, Pennsylvania and was a letterman in football, basketball, and track.
 In football, he was a prep All-American and an Associated Press all-state pick in 1995.
 In his senior season, he ran for 1,495 yards and 23 touchdowns.
 After his senior football season, he participated in the 1996 Big 33 game.

 College career

 Watson was a multi-purpose player at Penn State, playing tailback, wide receiver and kick returner.
 He was part of the Penn State's infamous "running back by committee" during his senior season, sharing carries with future NFLers Larry Johnson, Omar Easy, and Eric McCoo.
 He holds two Penn State records: career kickoff returns (67) and career kickoff yardage (1,506 yards).
 His record for single-season kickoff yardage (522 yards) was broken in 2007 by A. J. Wallace with 581 yards.